We’re talking sewing with fleece 101 today!

 And Polartec Power Stretch forever has my heart for DIY fleece leggings!

-Besides Rocky Woods, you’ll find more places to buy quality fleece in the Ultimate Jumbo Mega Guide to Online Fabric Stores.
+You’ll find more places to buy quality fleece in the Ultimate Jumbo Mega Guide to Online Fabric Stores.

+When you’re thinking about how to sew fleece, we gotta talk about interfacing.
 Fleece is a lower stretch knit, and it doesn’t always have the best recovery.

 A sewing with fleece 101 special consideration for you: add interfacing to buttonholes, pockets, zippers, grommets or any other hardware you add when you’re sewing fleece.